pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2024-04-15-burger-bowl.markdown

 Instructions:
 - Starting with the potatoes.
 Wash and cut your sweet potatoes into cubes.
 You don't need to peel the potatoes.
 Add to a microwave save bowl, and toss with oil, soy sauce, and baking soda.
 Cover, and microwave on full power for 3 minutes to soften the potatoes

-- Remove the potatoes from the microwave, and toss with the seasonings - chili powder, paprika, garlic, onion, black pepper, salt, and cayenne pepper
+- Remove the potatoes from the microwave, and toss with the seasonings - chili powder, paprika, garlic powder, onion powder, black pepper, salt, and cayenne pepper

 - Add to your air fryer in a single layer, and air fry at 400F for about 6-8 minutes, or until crispy but not burnt.
 Set aside
 - <img src='/assets/Food/Ground Meat/Burger Bowl/burger-bowl-3.jpg' alt='' class='instruction-image'>

 - Moving onto the cheese.
 In a small bowl, mix together shredded cheese, cornstarch, and almond milk.
 This will get added into the beef at the end.
 Set the bowl aside

 - Now for the burger.
 Heat a large pan over medium heat with olive oil.
 Add in the beef, and cook until browned.
-Season with soy sauce, paprika, garlic, onion, black pepper, salt, and cayenne pepper
+Season with soy sauce, paprika, garlic powder, onion powder, black pepper, salt, and cayenne pepper
 - <img src='/assets/Food/Ground Meat/Burger Bowl/burger-bowl-5.jpg' alt='' class='instruction-image'>

 - Add the bowl of cheese into the pan, mix, and cover.
 Cook for just a minute or so to melt the cheese and a creamy sauce forms.
 Set the pan aside